sdobberstein/spring-integration-mongodb-issue/README.md

 # Spring Integration MongoDb Issue

 ## Issue
-The MongoDB Message Stores provided in Spring Integration do not honor the `spring.data.mongodb.auto-index-creation` property.
-Even if you turn off this property, it will still create indexes for the Message Store.
+The MongoDB Message Stores provided in Spring Integration does not honor the `spring.data.mongodb.auto-index-creation` property.
+Even if you turn off this property it will still create indexes for the Message Store.

 When working with AWS DocumentDB this causes issues because the auto-generated index names end up being too long and you receive the following error:
 ```